Talbot County DUI Lawyer - Talbot County DUI Attorney

-You only have ten business days from the date of your DUI arrest to request an Administrative License Suspension (ALS) hearing.
-This hearing can keep your Georgia driver's license from automatic suspension if filed promptly.
+You only have thirty business days from the date of your DUI arrest to request an Administrative License Suspension (ALS) hearing or an ignition interlock device.
+This hearing or device can keep your Georgia driver's license from automatic suspension if filed promptly.
 The cost to file is $150.
 If you choose a Talbot County DUI Attorney from the Law Office of Richard Lawson, we will file your ALS hearing request for you.

 If you refused the State's chemical test of your breath, blood, or urine, your Georgia driver's license will be suspended for one full year with no chance for an early reinstatement or a limited permit.
 Contact a Talbot County DUI Lawyer as soon as possible after your DUI arrest.